London Beer Guides

 Beer: Hammerton does two things really well: their flagship pale ale, N1, and stouts.
 N1 deserves to be seen as a London classic, a pale ale that gets non beer drinkers saying “mmm this isn’t that bad yknow!” and should win awards and be revered.
 The rest of their beer is fine, until you get to the Stout choices, which are frankly ridiculous and led by the exquisite City of Cake which is possibly the best Stout in England.

-Vibez: After Two Tribes this is going to be marginally low key; the decor is fairy lights and cool scaffolding but it is a calm spot with calm people getting drunk on the cake beers.
+Vibez: After Two Tribes this is going to be marginally low key; the decor is fairy lights and cool scaffolding but it is a calmer spot with calmer people getting drunk on the cake beers.

 Price: Islington.